DrewMcArthur/personal-feed-generator/README.md

-# Personalized Feed Generator
+# Predicted Likes, A Personalied Feed Generator

-Forked from bluesky-social/feed-generator

-Goal is to provide a personalized feed generator server, that sends the requesting user posts that they're likely to like.
+The goal here is to provide a personalized feed generator server, that sends the requesting user posts that they're likely to like.

 TODO:

 - [ ] restrict access to just my DID
+- [ ] fine tune the time threshold of posts returned - last day? last hour?
+- [ ] tweak how many posts are embedded and saved
+  - some random ratio of the firehose, maybe with overrides like following or in network?
+- [ ] tweak how long cache of scores and embeds are saved
-- [ ] enable multiple users
+- [ ] enable multiple users (Map<DID, NN>)
 - [ ] categorize users to allow for similar models
+  - small classification model to put users into buckets
+  - then larger model that takes userBucket + postContent to predict like-likelihood

 ## general architecture